Auction of Post-War & Contemporary Art on April 20, 2021

 Circa 1976 Painting by Martin Wong Achieves a $75,600

-NEW YORK, NY -- Doyle will hold an auction of Post-War & Contemporary Art on Tuesday, April 20, 2021 at 2pm.
-The sale will present important paintings and sculpture by some of the 20th and 21st centuries' most prominent artists.
-Encompassing examples by American, European, Latin American and Asian artists, the works span artistic movements from Abstract Expressionism, Pop Art and Minimalism, moving through Fluxus and Mail Art to Street Art.
+NEW YORK, NY -- Doyle held a successful auction of Post-War & Contemporary Art on April 20, 2021.
+The sale presented important paintings and sculpture by some of the 20th and 21st centuries' most prominent artists.
+Encompassing examples by American, European, Latin American and Asian artists, the works spanned artistic movements from Abstract Expressionism, Pop Art and Minimalism, moving through Fluxus and Mail Art to Street Art.

 The first African American sculptor to have a solo exhibition at the Whitney Museum of Art, Melvin Edwards is a pioneering figure in the history of Post-War sculpture.
-A maquette is for Edwards’ Passage, a massive outdoor sculpture on site at CUNY/Kingsborough College in Brooklyn, which The New York Times called “one of the most successful” of Edwards’ sculptures (est. $20,000-40,000).
+A maquette is for Edwards’ Passage, a massive outdoor sculpture on site at CUNY/Kingsborough College in Brooklyn, which The New York Times called “one of the most successful” of Edwards’ sculptures.
+The maquette sold for $34,650 against a $20,000-40,000 estimate.

 Latin American Art

-A special section of the sale will present Latin American Art, featuring an important work from 1961 by Fernando Botero.
+A special section of the sale presented Latin American Art.
 Read More

 We Invite You to Auction!